AmpereComputing/Jetson-on-Ampere/README.md

 ```
 Note that for shm-size, input a memory large enough to let the YOLO model train (you will know an shm-size is not enough if yolo training crashes).

-### TODO: Then follow the steps previously to install torch and torchvision in the container.
+### Then follow the steps in previous sections to install torch and torchvision in the container.
+Only torch and torchvision is needed, no need to install deepstream.

 ### Finally, install YOLO
 pip install ultralytics